Lincoln to Thai king: Thanks but no thanks for the elephants - Philly

 He addressed the letters to then-President James Buchanan "or whomever would become president" with elaborate paragraph-long salutations.

-Lincoln was already president by the time the letters arrived, a year later.
-He penned a reply where he simply addressing the king as "Great and Good Friend."
+Lincoln was already president by the time the letters arrived a year later.
+He penned a reply, addressing the king simply as "Great and Good Friend."

 The offer of elephants did not neglect practical details.
 Mongkut stated, "On this account, we desire to procure and send elephants to be let loose to increase and multiply in the continent of America."
 But Thailand - then called Siam - did not have a large enough vessel to transport them, the letter said.